auth0/docs/articles/flows/concepts/auth-code-pkce.md

 ## How to implement it

-The easiest way to implement the Authorization Code Flow with PKCE is to follow our [Mobile/Native Quickstarts](/quickstart/native) or [Single-Page Quickstarts](/quickstart/spa).
+The easiest way to implement the Authorization Code Flow with PKCE is to follow our [Native Quickstarts](/quickstart/native) or [Single-Page Quickstarts](/quickstart/spa).

 Depending on your application type, you can also use our mobile or single-page app SDKs: